 So if I have the possibility to start either with mysql or postgress what is your recommendation and reason?

-RE: redmine: Does it work better with MySQL/Postgres ? - Added by Jean-Philippe Lang about 9 years ago
+RE: redmine: Does it work better with MySQL/Postgres ? - Added by Jean-Philippe Lang over 10 years ago

 I personnaly run redmine.org with mysql but don't have any particular reasons for that.
 The Redmine CI server run the test suite with both of them (stock configurations) and they run slightly faster with mysql.